akpax/deep_hop/README.md

 # Deep Hop Rap Lyric Generator Using GPT-J and Multi-Task Learning

 ## Introduction
-This project explores the creation of a Hip Hop Rap Lyric Generator using a fine-tuned GPT-J model.
+This project explores the creation of a Hip Hop Rap Lyric Generator by fine-tuning GPT-J using LoRA.
 It focuses on generating rap lyrics with an attempt to achieve rhyme and meter.
-The model was trained on the Pile dataset, known for its abrasive and profane content, reflecting the raw essence of certain rap music styles.
+The model was trained on a specially curated dataset scraped from Rap Genuis which atempted multi-task learning with grapheme -> phoneme conversion and vice versa as well as next bar predictions.

 ## Demo